District Subscriber Agreement

 Current status

-This page is a public-facing draft outline rather than a final executable district agreement.
-A production-ready district or subscriber agreement should be completed with legal review and aligned to the final DPA, pricing model, support commitments, and offboarding rules before procurement use.
+This page is a public-facing summary rather than a final executable district agreement.
+Production-ready district or subscriber agreement forms are completed during formal procurement review and aligned to the final DPA, pricing model, support commitments, and offboarding rules before use.